Table Of Contents for: [3] The symbolism of the Passover Seder Meal

 At the Seder meal, the woman of the house then says a prayer and lights two candles.

-The symbolism is that through a woman the Messiah would come and that he would be the light of the world.
+The symbolism is that through a woman the Messiah would come and he would be the light of the world.

 The prayer can be something like: